sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 # go to directory
 cd nextsimdg

-# create and go to a build directory where the code is going to be compiled
+# create and go to a ./build/ directory where the code is going to be compiled
 mkdir -p build
 cd build